Western Izu Peninsula : 10 Best things to Do in 2021

 Sharing my thought of “Western Izu is secretly the best getaway from Tokyo” and my favourite off the beaten path spots.

-People often ask me where is my favourite place in Japan, and my answer is..
+People sometimes ask me where is my favourite place in Japan, and my answer is..
 Tokyo?
 Kyoto?
 Hokkaido?
 Okinawa?… No, it’s Izu.

 First of all, do you know Izu at all?
 It’s a peninsula of Shizuoka prefecture, the popular getaway from Tokyo which is famous for mainly Onsen and beaches.